TelkomIndonesia/s3-reverse-proxy/README.md

 ## Features

 * can reverse-proxy to a configurable AWS Region
 * limits access based on source IP and subnet of the client
 * limits access based on endpoint URL
 * full instrumentation with Prometheus metrics
 * HTTP and HTTPS support for clients
 * uses secure HTTPS for upstream connections by default
 * run as single binary or Docker container
 * configuration via CLI, or using the same options in a config file
+* can transform addressing style from path to virtual-hosted style and vice-versa

 ## Getting Started